nhallen272/InundationAnalysisScraper/README.md

 - Add exception handling.
 - Needs a better way to manage the returned data.
 - Run selenium in the background.
-- Work on text displayed in terminal while loading the web pages( create a working loading bar...)